 Born in Melton Mowbray, I now live in Ashby-de-la-Zouch in north-west Leicestershire.
 I was a Primary school teacher for thirty years, including headships of village schools at Cauldon Lowe in Staffordshire and Sudbury in Derbyshire.
 I escaped from teaching when I was fifty, tunnelling out from beneath a mountain of unnecessary paper, in order to write full-time.
-My first stories were science fiction tales for children.
+My first stories were science fiction/fantasy tales for children.
 These were broadcast on BBC Radio Leicester, then published as a children's book.
 I then started writing adult gory crime and horror stories under the pen-name Jack Wainer.
 (I changed my name because my ten-year-olds at school thought any book with David Bell on the cover was for them).
-Since then I have written more than twenty off-beat local history books, all bar one published by Countryside Books.
+Since then I have written more than thirty off-beat local history books, all bar one published by Countryside Books.
 (They are listed on another page).
 I enjoy listening to New Orleans jazz and drinking cider (the preferred drink of teenage hoodies and rambling tramps).
-Having been a conventional jacket-and-tie, short-back-and-sides teacher for so long, I am now the only pony-tailed seventy-five-year-old in town.
-I am a member of the Crime Writers' Association, and currently the convenor for its Midlands chapter.
+Having been a conventional jacket-and-tie, short-back-and-sides teacher for so long, I am now the only pony-tailed eighty-year-old in town.
+I am a member of the Crime Writers' Association, and until recently the convenor for its Midlands chapter.
 (Like the Hells Angels, the CWA refers to its regional groups as chapters).
 I am the programme secretary of Ashby Writers' Club, founded in in 1984, which originally grew out of some short story writing classes I was running at two local colleges.

 Crime Writers' Association: www.thecwa.co.uk